 Chief Nursing Officer

-Prior to joining Medical City Arlington, Ben held previous senior leadership positions with HCA at Medical City Dallas, and with Cigna Health Inc. Ben has been with HCA a collective total of 4.5 years, and began his hospital-based career at Medical City Plano in 2006.
-He has also held prior leadership roles with the Baylor Scott and White Health System, and with Health Partners of America.
+Ben previously served in senior leadership positions at Medical City Dallas and Cigna Health Inc. Ben began his career in hospital administration at Medical City Plano in 2006.
+He also held prior leadership roles with Baylor Scott and White Health System and Health Partners of America.

-Ben received his undergraduate degree in Psychology from Texas A&M University, and his MBA in Health Services Management from the University of North Texas.
-He is an active member in the American College of Healthcare Executives.
+Ben earned his undergraduate degree in Psychology at Texas A&M University and a Master of Business Administration in Health Services Management from the University of North Texas.

 Jeff M. Ardemagni